mpv-enjoyer/imgui_journal/README.md

 - main.h file is dumb and needs to be renamed

 TODO:
-- switching month doesn't actually change anything in the all_days[] thing itself.
 - Workouts.
 - All_Groups edit.
 - additional shortcuts for editing